giovi321/log-triage/README.md

   - inspect and edit `config.yaml` (atomic writes, with backup)
   - experiment with regexes (regex lab) and save them to classifiers
   - run on a dark-mode layout

+### Config reload on change

+When `--reload-on-change` is enabled, the CLI tracks the last modified time of `config.yaml` after loading it.
+During follow-mode streaming it periodically compares the current mtime to that saved value.
+If the file changed (for example after saving from the Web UI), the follower stops, the CLI re-reads the config, rebuilds pipelines and modules, and then restarts follow-mode modules with the updated rules.
+Batch modules still run once per invocation; the reload loop only keeps follow-mode sessions up to date.

 ## Install